What is Cardiac Scoring?

 What does a cardiac score mean?

-We advise patients to not eat, drink or smoke four hours prior to the exam in order to keep the heart rate as low as possible.
+We advise patients to not exercise, drink caffeine or smoke four hours prior to the exam in order to keep the heart rate as low as possible.

 Mosaic Life Care offers the study for $50, which includes the radiologist “reading” fee.